 Popular wineries in the Fraser Valley include the following:

 - Backyard Vineyards – since 2009 this local vineyard has won over 50 awards for its wines.
-Located at 3033-232nd Street in Langley, it’s open year round for wine tours (daily at 1 pm) and tastings (at $10 to $15 for a sampling of 4 wines).
-In addition to their onsite store, Backyard Vineyard’s wines can be found at BC VQA stores and Save-on-Foods, but not BC Government Liquor Stores.
+Located at 3033-232nd Street in Langley, it’s open year round for wine tours and tastings.

 - Chaberton Estate Winery – located at 1064-216th Street in Langley, this is the region’s largest winery with the largest fully operational bottling line.
-Public tours are free and take place once or twice a day and a sample of 4 wines costs about $10.
+Public tours are free and take place once or twice a day.

 - Township 7 Vineyards & Winery – also based in Langley, at 21152-16th Avenue, this vineyard produces small lots of handcrafted wines.
 On site there are self-guided tours and daily wine tastings.

-- Vista D’oro Farms & Winery – located at 346-208th Street in Langley, this winery is open from Thursday to Sunday and offers wines for sale and to taste in its Farmgate Market & Tasting Room.
+- Vista D’oro Farms & Winery – located at 346-208th Street in Langley, this winery offers wines for sale and to taste in its Farmgate Market & Tasting Room.

-- Maan Farms – a popular farm with petting zoo, children’s play areas and fresh produce for sale, plus its own award-winning wines at 790 McKenzie Road in Abbotsford.
-Tastings are free and their dessert wines include blackberry, raspberry, blueberry and strawberry, all of which sell for about $23 and are made with their own farm-grown berries.
+- Maan Farms – a popular farm with a petting zoo, children’s play areas and fresh produce for sale, plus its own award-winning wines at 790 McKenzie Road in Abbotsford.
+Tastings are free and their dessert wines include blackberry, raspberry, blueberry and strawberry, all of which are made with their own farm-grown berries.
 Their Maan Trois wine is also very good, having won first place at a 2016 New York wine competition.

 TIP: If you plan to visit Backyard Vineyards, Chaberton Estate Winery, Township 7 or Vista D’oro, make it a self-guided tour and visit all four as they are all fairly close together.